arunravi728/Papyrus/content/DS and Algorithms Tips.md

 ### Arrays

 1. Always look for edge cases, specifically if the array is empty or smaller than the required length.
-1. When dealing with string, check if the characters are lowercase, uppercase, alphanumeric etc.
+1. When dealing with strings, check if the characters are lowercase, uppercase, alphanumeric etc.

 ### Min Heap